-You should choose the dialect of the country and people you're most interested in and learn that dialect.
+You should choose the Arabic variety of the country and people you're most interested in.

 While it's certainly true that dialects can differ quite a lot with certain words and expressions (especially North African dialects), it's very good for your Arabic to get acquainted early on with the way things are said by Arabic speakers from different regions.

-You're free to choose how you make use of this material.
+You're free to choose how you make use of the lessons on this site.

-Currently the majority of the content here on TalkInArabic.com has been planned and put together based on high-frequency terms and expressions.
-It's about giving you natural material in local dialects that you won't find anywhere else.
+The lesson material varies.
+Some has been planned and put together based on very common terms and expressions so you have natural material in local dialects that you won't find anywhere else.

-In addition to the small, bite-size recordings you'll also find longer, more advanced recordings and videos on a range of topics that you can read along to.
+In addition to the small, bite-size recordings you'll also find longer, more advanced recordings and videos on a range of topics that you can follow along with.

-For example, at present the Levantine content is a mix of Syrian, Jordanian, Palestinian and Lebanese but we've placed Moroccan and Algerian into separate categories entirely.
+For example, at present the Levantine content is a mix of Syrian, Jordanian, Palestinian and Lebanese.

 One of the most important instructions given to every native speaker who contributes to TalkInArabic.com is this: